-Corporate Entrepreneurship Canvas
+The Corporate Startup Canvas

 THINK THROUGH YOUR IDEAS

-The Corporate Entrepreneurship Canvas is a tool to help corporate entrepreneurs think through innovative ideas and identify where and how they could fit within an organization.
+The Corporate Startup Canvas is a tool to help corporate entrepreneurs think through innovative ideas and identify where and how they could fit within an organization.
 It poses fundamental questions that will help a person or team evaluate ideas, communicate essential information about them, and identify strengths and needs.
 The goal when answering the questions should not just be to find correct right answers with certainty, but to find multiple potential correct answers where there is uncertainty.

 Pitching Innovation to the C-Suite